m-podolski/backup-script/README.md

 ### Excluding Files

+`.rsync-filter-example` gives an example for backing up selected parts of your home-directory.
 All archive options  support **rsync-filter-files** by looking for a file in every directory named `.rsync-filter`.
 This file is fed into rsync's `--filter` option ([see Docs](https://download.samba.org/pub/rsync/rsync.1#opt--filter)).
 You can check out the rules for the ignorefile [here](https://download.samba.org/pub/rsync/rsync.1#FILTER_RULES) and specific information on pattern matching [here](https://download.samba.org/pub/rsync/rsync.1#PATTERN_MATCHING_RULES).

 **Note that the first matching rule will always take effect!** Besides the most important differences to the .gitignore-syntax are that rules for exclusions from transfer are prefixed with `- `(minus space) while inclusions are prefixed `+ `(plus space) and that rules to **include certain files from otherwise excluded locations** have to come **before** the respective exclude-rule.